dzungphieuluuky/dzungphieuluuky.github.io/_posts/2025-05-15-a-new-perspective-to-view-complex-numbers.md

 - \( \Delta \) = 0: 2 similar solutions.
 - \( \Delta \) > 0: 2 distinct solutions.

 If the equation has real solutions, that could be any real numbers you can think of: \( 1, 3, -9, \sqrt2,... \).
-This solution can be either humble numbers like integers, fractions, or more fancy numbers like rational numbers, or maybe even more fancy numbers like irrational numbers, but not transcendental one like $\pi$ and $e$.
+This solution can be either humble numbers like integers, fractions, or more fancy numbers like rational numbers, or maybe even more fancy numbers like irrational numbers, but not transcendental one like \( \pi \) and \( e \).
 This is likely the most popular case, so it is easy to understand.
 But something strange and hard to articulate if the solution is a complex number.

 Regularly, when a solution of a polynomial equation is a complex number, students usually find it strange and hard to understand.
 There are so many reasons why this may cause such trauma: what in the world can have that kind of number as a solution, what is the \( i \) doing over there, how can I interpret this solution in a meaningful way...